 My first visit to Cuba was in the mid-90s to attend the GELI teachers’ conference.
 I was immediately excited and inspired by the energy and creativity of a teaching community severely constrained by the effects of the US embargo (known in Cuba as the blockade).
-Two memorable examples were a teachers’ newsletter printed out painstakingly on an old dot-matrix printer and the development of an entire English for Science and Technology course built around techo-thrillers left behind in tourist hotels (Diaz-Santos 2000).
-Sadly, the relaxation of the embargo under President Obama was short-lived, and Cubans are again struggling with shortages of essential goods and facilities.
-But the inventiveness and professional determination of the Cuban ELT community persists, and it has been an enormous pleasure to be able to make a small contribution to their current enterprise.
+One memorable example was the development of an entire English for Science and Technology course built around technThe relaxation of the embargo under Obama was short-lived, and Cubans are again struggling with shortages of essential goods and facilities.

 - Bowers, R. 1983.
 “Project planning and performance”.
 In Brumfit (ed.)
 Language Teaching Projects for the Third World.
 ELT Documents 116.
 London: British Council / Oxford: Pergamon Press.
 Retrieved from https://www.teachingenglish.org.uk/sites/teacheng/files/Y299%20ELT-09-screen_0_Language-Teaching-Projects.pdf